 Future land use plans are a required part of master plans in New Hampshire.
 They show in concept desired patterns of development in areas across the town.
 Future land use is NOT zoning.
-A zoning ordinance and its provisions are adopted by the Town Meeting.
+A zoning ordinance and its provisions are adopted by town meeting.